Davenport University Housing & Residence Life

 There is no smoking permitted in any of the buildings on campus.
 In order to smoke you must stand at least 30’ away from the residence halls.

 Can I have a guest in my room?

 You may have a guest in your room.
 Overnight guests must be registered at the residence hall front desk.
 Guests are permitted overnight for a maximum of three nights.
 An individual may have two guests spend the night with prior approval from roommates.
 Overnight guests under 18 are not allowed in the residence halls.

 Can I stay in my room during official University breaks?

 You may stay in your room during Thanksgiving, winter and spring breaks.
 An application and an additional charge is required to stay during the winter break.

 What are the quiet hour policies?

 We have 24-hour courtesy hours.
 This means you may ask members in our community to keep the noise level down any time of the day.
-During the last week of classes we follow a 24-hour quiet policy with a "social hour" from 9pm - 10pm each night.
+During the last week of classes we follow a 23-hour quiet policy with a "social hour" from 9pm - 10pm each night.